Eligibility for Youth Allowance

 Income and assets tests

-If you are dependent, your parents' or guardians' income and assets will be considered in determining your eligibility and how much you can get.
-This is called a Parental Means Test.
+If you are dependent, your parents' or guardians' income will be considered in determining your eligibility and how much you can get.
+This is called a Parental Income Test.

 If you are independent, a Personal Income Test and a Personal Assets Test will be used to work out if you can get Youth Allowance and how much you can get.

-If you are independent your parents' income and assets are not generally taken into consideration.
+If you are independent your parents' income is not generally taken into consideration.
 However, if you are a student from a regional or remote area applying for Youth Allowance under the earnings or part-time work independence criteria, your parental income is taken into account.
 In these circumstances parental income must be under $150,000.

 If you are independent and have a partner, their income and assets will be considered.